jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Open the unRaid GUI (at least unRaid 6.5) and click on the "Docker" tab.

-1. Add the following line under "Template Repositories" and click "Save":
+2. Add the following line under "Template Repositories" and save the options.

 `https://github.com/jellyfin/jellyfin/blob/master/deployment/unraid/docker-templates`

-1. Click "Add Container" and select "jellyfin".
+3. Click "Add Container" and select "jellyfin".

-1. Adjust any required paths and save.
+4. Adjust any required paths and save.

 ### Kubernetes